fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

    		application1.devices.get(0).getEID(),
 		new URI("ws://localhost:8080"), true, false);
 	```
-	- Let devices 1002, 2001 and 2002 register themselves using BDS.
+	- Let devices 1002, 2001 and 2002 register themselves by sending AddListElementRequests to the BDS.

 	```java
 	 		// Register 1002 using BDS